Michal nad Žitavou

 Michal nad Žitavou (Szentmihályúr) is a village and municipality in the Nové Zámky District in the Nitra Region of south-west Slovakia.

 History

 In historical records the village was first mentioned in 1332.

 Geography

 The village lies at an altitude of 133 metres and covers an area of 8.189 km².
 It has a population of about 695 people.

+Population

 Ethnicity

 The population is about 99% Slovak.

 Facilities

 The village has a public library, a gym and football pitch.